EscapedLizard/Game_projects/README.md

-# Collection Style Game Starter Code
-This is a place for you to start building your Collection Style Game Project!

 ### Project Requirements
 Your project should:
 - Include a falling object sprite that falls from random positions during the game.